themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 });
 ```

 Two things happening here.
-First, we subscribe to our `files` publication we just setup using that nifty [expression syntax]() added in ES2015.
+First, we subscribe to our `files` publication we just setup using that nifty [expression syntax](http://themeteorchef.com/blog/what-is-es2015/#tmc-statement-and-expression-bodies) added in ES2015.
 Notice, because we're using the Arrow syntax meaning our scope is set to _outside_ of the current function, we add our subscription to our template using `Template.instance().subscribe()` instead of `this.subscribe()`.
 The two are equal, but this helps us get around the scoping issue while keeping the clean syntax (and arguably makes this a little clearer).

-Next, we setup a simple `files()` helper return all of the files published to the client (remember, our publication is only sending down files owned by our current user so no need to filter again), sorting those items based on the date `added` field in reverse chronological order (most recent to oldest).
+Next, we setup a simple `files()` helper to return all of the files published to the client (remember, our publication is only sending down files owned by our current user so no need to filter again), sorting those items based on the date `added` field in reverse chronological order (most recent to oldest).
 Almost there!
 One last step, our `file` template.

 <p class="block-header">/client/templates/authenticated/file.html</p>